 EPI-PEN & INHALER PERMISSION FORM

-The State of New Hampshire requires resident camp participants under the age of eighteen who carry epi-pens and/or inhalers to submit a permission form.
-This form should be submitted no later than May 31st.
+The State of New Hampshire requires resident camp participants under the age of eighteen who carry Epi-Pens and/or inhalers to submit a permission form, which requires a physician signature.
+There will be no exceptions to this.